kalentzisdev/MyHomeCinema/README.md

 # MyHomeCinema
-Simple movie library app using ASP.NET
+Simple movie library app using ASP.NET and MySQL